Redis

 Redis (/ˈrɛdɪs/; Remote Dictionary Server) is an in-memory key–value database, used as a distributed cache and message broker, with optional durability.
 Because it holds all data in memory and because of its design, Redis offers low-latency reads and writes, making it particularly suitable for use cases that require a cache.

 The project was developed and maintained by Salvatore Sanfilippo, starting in 2009.
-From 2015 until 2020, he led a project core team sponsored by Redis Ltd. Salvatore Sanfilippo left Redis as the maintainer in 2020.
+From 2015 until 2020, he led a project core team sponsored by Redis Labs.
+Salvatore Sanfilippo left Redis as the maintainer in 2020.
 In 2021 Redis Labs dropped the Labs from its name and now is known simply as "Redis".

 In 2018, some modules for Redis adopted a modified Apache 2.0 license with a Commons Clause.
 In 2024, the main Redis code switched from the open-source BSD-3 license to being dual-licensed under the Redis Source Available License v2 and the Server Side Public License v1.
 On May 1, 2025, Redis became tri-licensed beginning with version 8.0, with the GNU Affero General Public License as the third option.